egarcia28/Engineering-4/README.md

 [My code is here](https://github.com/egarcia28/Engineering_4_Notebook/blob/main/launchpad_2.py)

 ### Reflection
 I ran into very few issues while coding this portion of the assignment, and the issues I did encounter were very minor.
-For example,
+For example, I had trouble with

 &nbsp;